jkoenig72/llmrag/README.md

 The project consists of three main modules:

 - **crawler/**: Multithreaded documentation crawler to collect and convert Salesforce and MuleSoft documentation into markdown format.
 - **rag/**: Document processor that builds vector embeddings (using Hugging Face models) and manages FAISS indices for semantic search.
+I have added a faiss vector DB with around 110k markdowns to the release.
+Its 7z format in 4 parts, you need to rename as git only allows certain extensions to upload.
 - **rfp/**: Question answering system integrated with Google Sheets for RFI/RFP workflows, including compliance scoring (FC, PC, NC, NA).

 This architecture enables efficient retrieval-augmented generation workflows, ideal for answering complex questions about Salesforce capabilities with reliable grounding in product documentation.